Watch: Companionship Care

 Companionship care is non-medical home care centered on social connection and routine.

-Companionship care includes three core elements:
+This type of care typically includes three core elements:

 - Social engagement through conversation and shared activities